ansharlubis/oopsla-response/response.md

 ### Reviewer #703B

 1. What would be a common usage scenario of this language?

+    *(Related comments)* Do you assume this approach is a workaround for broken backward compatibility?

 **Reply:** Summarizing the motivating example in Section 2, the usage scenario of BatakJava's multi-version programming is to allow gradual updates of upstream dependencies with breaking changes.

 2. Is it straightforward to handle more than three versions?

-**Reply:** As shown by the typing rules in Section 3, the inference is not limited to two versions.
+**Reply:** As shown by the typing rules in Section 3, the inference is not limited to two versions, although the complexity of the solving does grow with the number of versions.

 3. Is it straightforward to apply this approach to other languages?

-**Reply:**
+    *(Related comments)* Why OOP and why class-wise versions?
+If the same principle is applied to imperative or functional programming languages, what would happen?

+**Reply:** Since the approach we take is a relatively simple type inference with global constraints, it should be applicable to other imperative languages.

 ### Reviewer #703C